GET TO KNOW US

 All Persons are Welcome

 All persons are welcome here.
 We have activities and ways for children and youth to be involved through service, children's messages, activities, and Sunday School.
 We have places for musicians, actors, public speakers, and those who want to serve by doing.
 We have a spot for those who want to share hospitality and those who want to sit and be in the presence of God.
 Wiggles and movement are encouraged, and neuro-diverse persons are fully incorporated into the life of the congregation.
-Approximately 40% of our congregation self-identifies as BIPOC, and approximately 25% of our congregation is openly in the LGBTQIA+ community.
+Women and Gender-diverse persons are involved and in leadership at all levels.
+Approximately 50% of our congregation self-identifies as BIPOC, and approximately 25% of our congregation is openly in the LGBTQI2A+ community.
 There is a place for you.

 Where to Park